Frequently asked charges questions

 What do you plan to do with the money?

 Over the past few years, we’ve done everything we can to avoid increasing our prices.
-We will invest the money customers pay to us to improve in the areas they have told us matter most to them.
+We'll invest the money to improve in the areas you've told us matter most to you.

 The changes we're making are part of our five-year plan.
 This sets out our ambitious goals to invest in and improve services for you.